Tony is discharged from the hospital, but not before he meets a scientist

 Trees are another motif that is used with great effect here.
 The very first shot of Tony when he exits the hospital includes a tree with its leaves rippling in the wind.
 Chase uses trees to connect scenes here as he has done in the past: the camera pans up into the canopy in Tony’s backyard, and moments later pans down from the canopy at the river where Jason is attacked by Paulie.
 Perhaps also notable, “The Three Bells” contains a line about pine trees.
 Trees, as I’ve mentioned before, are themselves great symbols of connection.
-The dialogue about evolution in this hour made me think of those “tree of life” illustrations that are often used to diagram the connections between creatures from the past and the present.
-I love Bart Simpson’s version of the diagram:
+The dialogue about evolution in this hour made me think of those “tree of life” illustrations that are often used to diagram the connections between creatures from the past and creatures of the present.
+I really like Bart Simpson’s version of the diagram:

 This hour has more than its fair share of unfortunate sons.
 Paulie learns that his mother is actually a nun and his father is some G.I. named Russ who knocked her up during WWII.
 The news throws Paulie into chaos: “Who the fuck knows who this ‘Russ’ bastard is?
 The worst thing is I’m not who I am.
 It’s like my whole life is a joke, a big fuckin joke on me.”
 Some viewers have speculated that Paulie’s dad might be blowhard Russ Fegoli who appeared at Hugh’s birthday party in “Marco Polo” (where I believe he mentions he served in WWII).
-I’m not sure if we know exactly how old Paulie is, and we definitely don’t know how old Russ Fegoli is, but the actors that play them were born, respectively, in 1942 and 1928, so the math could work if we massaged Russ’ age a little bit… (I think this would be just way too much of a coincidence but I wouldn’t be surprised if Chase stuck the possibility in there as a fun little easter egg.)
+I’m not sure if we know exactly how old Paulie is, and we definitely don’t know how old Russ Fegoli is, but the actors that play them were born, respectively, in 1942 and 1928, so the math could work if we massaged Russ’ age a little bit… (I think Fegoli being Paulie’s father would be just way too much of a coincidence but I wouldn’t be surprised if Chase stuck the possibility in there as a fun little easter egg.)

 Jason Barone is another unfortunate son.
 He has been working as a ski instructor, very far removed from his father’s sanitation/recycling business and SopranoLand affairs.
 He doesn’t understand why some consultant named “Anthony Soprano” should be receiving the second-highest salary in the company.
 (And when his eyes linger on Meadow at the hospital, I thought to myself, “He really doesn’t know who Meadow Soprano is either.”
 I think he would be less equipped to handle her self-deception than even poor Finn is.)
 Paulie smacks Jason’s knee with a pipe (a very unfortunate injury for a ski instructor) and then puts him on a long-term extortion plan for $4000/month (virtually impossible on a ski instructor’s wages).
 We never hear about Jason again so we don’t know if he ever paid or for how long.